ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/2nd Level/Boiling Strike.md

 - **Effects**:
 	- *You steal moisture from the surrounding air, using the heat generated to boil the captured water.
 The water quickly roars to a boil before you strike a nearby creature with the scalding splash.*
 	- Make a melee attack roll against a target creature, adding your psycasting ability modifier to the result.
-		- On a hit, the creature takes 2d8 fire damage.
+		- On a hit, the creature takes damage from the boiling water.
 		- This attack ignores all of a creature's [[Evade Class]], however [[Armor Class]] is twice as effective at defending against this attack.
+- **Stats**:
+	- 2d8 Fire Damage from Boiling Water. (+1d8 Fire Damage)
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 8 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 fire damage.